pandanautinspace/pandanautinspace.github.io/index.md

-# Good morning, I am Kenneth Browder.
+# Good morning, I'm Kenneth Browder.
 This is, in fact, the website of Kenneth Browder(@pandanautinspace).
 I am a sophomore computer science student at Grove City College, but I've been playing with computers for a while.

 ## Projects
 I've worked on a few projects over the years.
 We have:

 folio / myJournal: My COMP220 Project, done with @Jaxaar and @ReviewEdge.
 It's a social journaling application, allowing you to follow and contribute to writing about topics close to your heart.
 MVP has been created.